We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Throw them out and don’t look back.

 The only time they favor you is if you do not kick correctly…

 Some claim they’re easier to kick yet provide more power.
 They’re easier to kick because they move virtually no water, and have almost zero force.
 Horrific for any sort of maneuvering or thrust.

 Another popular argument is that a diver doesn’t plan on going fast, so they decide to use split fins.
 If you don’t need to go fast with blade fins, there is a very simple solution.
 Kick slower.

-There is absolutely zero reason to sacrifice everything that a fin is supposed to do in favor of a gimmicky design that doesn’t help.
+There is absolutely zero reasons to sacrifice everything that a fin is supposed to do in favor of a gimmicky design that doesn’t help.

 Fins with hinges are in a similar boat.
 These would be fins such as Scubapro Seawing Novas, or Aqualung Slingshots.

 Scubaotter’s tested both.

 Hinges are prone to failure (We’ve personally seen this happen more than once on both) and again provide little to no real benefit if you are kicking correctly.